Last year, I completely missed cherry season. This year, I thought it might never arrive.

 5. After 10 minutes, the jars come out, and should be sealed as they cool.
 You’ll need to wait at least a month for them to pickle and develop their flavor.

-I’ve used this approach to preserve sliced plums, also weepingly delicious…but with plums I’d recommend playing with a bit more spice (cardamon, star anise, peppercorns) and adding a bit more sugar so that you end up with an edible syrup as well.
+I’ve used this approach to preserve sliced plums, also weepingly delicious…but with plums, I’d recommend playing with a bit more spice (cardamom, star anise, peppercorns) and adding a bit more sugar so that you end up with an edible syrup as well.